Gmugra/net.cactusthorn.initializer/README.md

 ## What it can initialize for the moment?
 * all primitive and simple object types, StringBuffer, StringBuilder, BigDecimal, BigInteger, java.util.Date, java.sql.Date, java.util.Calendar
 * one-dimensional arrays of any type which described above
-* basic Lists & Sets with generic of any types which described above
+* Collections with generic of any types which described above
-* basic Maps with generic of any types which described above as key or value
+* Maps with generic of any types which described above as key or value
 * customizing date/time patterns
 * requirements policies for properties
 * naming -> @InitPropertyName
-* beans initialization (recursive) -> @InitBean
+* recursive beans initialization -> @InitBean
 * initializaton by environment variables -> @InitEnvVariable
 * extendable for support new types, and new type will work with array, beans and coollection
 * Check unit tests - a lot of examples there